 It logically follows that you should be selective when investing in IPOs.
-If a deeply discounted opportunity comes along, your stockbroker may give you the chance to participate.
+If a deeply discounted opportunity comes along, your stocks & shares ISA or stockbroker may give you the chance to participate.

 However, to avoid disappointment at being ‘allocated’ down, you may need to use additional cash to ‘over-subscribe’ to the IPO.
 However, this strategy carries some risk.
 Because in the event of the IPO being unexpectedly unpopular, you may be left with a significant holding of unpopular shares!